 - More general precautions – such as the inclusion and regular maintenance of fire extinguishers, fire alarms and sprinkler systems, and safe storage of flammable liquids and waste control – should also be adhered to.

-Through working closely with you or your business, BHIB Insurance Brokers can provide you with risk assessment templates, full insurance review, quality independent advice and competitive premiums.
+Through working closely with you or your business, BHIB Insurance Brokers can provide you with risk assessment templates, full insurance review and quality independent advice.